aws-samples/hyperledger-on-kubernetes/fabric-main/Troubleshooting.md

 ```

-Turns out the Fabric log files, which are written to stderr, were becoming huge and causing the pod to run low on resources.
+imagefs is where the Docker images and read-only filesystem is stored.
+Downloading too many images will cause this to exceed
-I changed the log entries to INFO instead of DEBUG.
-I also increased the size of the volume attached to the peer nodes,
+capacity.
+I  increased the size of the volume attached to the peer nodes, from 20G to 200G.
+Another alternative is to
-from 20G to 200G.
+configure the eviction policy in K8s.

 This manifested itself as what seemed like a completely unrelated error.
 Fabric loves to use this error message for all
 sorts of things.
 In this case it was because the peer had been evicted, a new peer started in its place, the NLB was now